 OCCUPATION: seiyuu, stage actor, singer, radio personality

-Kensho‘s first steps into the industry were not the fastest ones, in 2001 he debuted in the seiyuu industry and it was only five years after, that he had his first role in the anime Tsubasa Chronicles in its 2nd season as Chaos, a minor role, but nevertheless a good start for him to gain some experience in the area.
+In 2001 he debuted in the seiyuu industry and it was only five years after, that he had his first role in the anime Tsubasa Chronicles in its 2nd season as Chaos, a minor role, but nevertheless, a good start for him to gain some experience in the field.

-After this first time, Kensho started to get, at least, one role every year and in known anime like, in 2008, he had a role as Ryo in Pokémon Diamond & Pearl, in 2012 he played Tetsuya Kuroko in Kuroko’s Basketball, the role that gave him a push and helped him get more popularity and recognition.
+After this first time, Ono started to get, at least, one role every year and in known anime-like, in 2008, he had a role as Ryo in Pokémon Diamond & Pearl, in 2012 he played Tetsuya Kuroko in Kuroko’s Basketball, the role that gave him a push and helped him get more popularity and recognition.

-After that, one can say that Kensho hit the jackpot, because in the following years he got a role in the extremely hyped anime Magi: The Kingdom of Magic as Hakuryuu Ren.
+After that, one can say that Ono hit the jackpot because in the following years he got a role in the extremely hyped anime Magi: The Kingdom of Magic as Ren Hakuryuu.

-In 2013, a year later, he was really everywhere, in Aldnoah.Zero as Slaine Troyard, in Ace of Diamond as Raichi Todoroki, in Bakumatsu Rock as Souji Okita, in Shounen Hollywood: Holly Stage for 49 as Shun Maiyama, basically everywhere.
+In 2013, a year later, he was really nailing leading roles in various anime productions such as Aldnoah.Zero as Slaine Troyard, in Ace of Diamond as Raichi Todoroki, in Bakumatsu Rock as Souji Okita, in Shounen Hollywood: Holly Stage for 49 as Shun Maiyama.

-From 2014 and on, Kensho has been getting more and more work and this year, for example, he returned to Ace of Diamond‘s second season as Raichi, was in Charlotte as Takato and is in the currently airing anime series Seraph of the End (in both the 1st and 2nd season) as Mikaela Hyakuya.
+From 2014 and on, Ono has been getting more and more work and this year, for example, he returned to Ace of Diamond‘s second season as Raichi, was in Charlotte as Takato, and is in the currently airing anime series Seraph of the End (in both the 1st and 2nd season) as Mikaela Hyakuya.

 In 2016 he’s already scheduled to be in the anime Bungou Stray Dogs as Ryounosuke Akutagawa.